hearts and minds

 When you read the first sentence of section 3, consider whether a corporation qualifies to be a Senator or Governor or other public official.
 Of course not.
 A Senator or other public official must first be a “person” – which is a living, breathing human being.
 Ask, do the corrupted members of the Supreme Court think that a corporation can legitimately hold office as a U.S. Senator or Congressman or President or Justice?
 (On second thought – don’t ask them that question.
 In the first place, they won’t answer it – I suppose, on the specious grounds that this question just might come before the Court some day, so they dasn’t talk about it.
 And when they do answer that question, with a Court decision, if we have anything at all left of our brains and our spirit, we will not like their answer – unless we the people first gain control of what should be our government before they can drop the gavel on their twisted answer to it.)

 In 1787 and 1791, the Founders had established (in the Constitution and in the Bill of Rights) the mandate that the federal government not violate certain basic human rights.
 Bracketed between the two defining sentences that begin sections 1 and 2 of the 14th Amendment, each of which clearly define a “person” as a living, breathing human being, and which have universally been interpreted and applied to do so, is the most important sentence of that Amendment.
 The second (and concluding) sentence in section 1 of the 14th Amendment (ratified some 80 years after the Constitution and the Bill of Rights were ratified), explicitly required, for the first time, that each of the states was also forbidden to deprive any “person” of these most basic human rights of due process and equal protection of the laws.
-Even the fanciest of corporate lawyers (and despite wearing the cloak of a Supreme Court Justice) cannot get away with saying that the “person” that is guaranteed the rights of due process and equal protection of the laws by the 14th Amendment is not precisely the same “person” that is meant by the three surrounding sentences of that very same Amendment.
+Even the fanciest of corporate lawyers (and despite wearing the cloak of a supreme Court Judge) cannot get away with saying that the “person” that is guaranteed the rights of due process and equal protection of the laws by the 14th Amendment is not precisely the same “person” that is meant by the three surrounding sentences of that very same Amendment.
 Even the slickest, crookedest, forked tongue calling himself a “Justice” or a Constitutional law “expert” cannot get away with saying that (only) the “person” referred to in the second sentence of section 1 – the due process and equal protection clause – (in stark contrast to all of the “persons” referred to in the entire rest of the 14th Amendment) just might be a son-of-a-gun corporation.
 Even simple, everyday people can figure that out – without a lawyer, thank you.
-And anyone who can’t figure that out shouldn’t be allowed to be a lawyer or a judge – and certainly shouldn’t continue to be allowed to hold office as a Supreme Court Justice!
+And anyone who can’t figure that out shouldn’t be allowed to be a lawyer or a judge – and certainly shouldn’t continue to be allowed to hold office as a supreme Court Judge!

 The 14th Amendment did NOT just “give” citizenship and basic human rights to people of color or ex-slaves.
 Actually, sections 1, 2, and 3 of the 14th Amendment did not say a single word about color or national origin or slavery.
 Read it again.
-Section 1 defined citizenship in the United States for the very first time.
-That was a very good thing for all of us.
+Section 1 of the 14th Amendment defined citizenship in the United States for the very first time.
+That was a very good and very important thing for all of us.
 And Section 1 mandated, for the very first time, extremely important human rights for ALL of us “persons”, (regardless of our color, age, nationality, creed, or sex, and no matter which of the states we happened to find ourselves in).
-The 14th Amendment directly benefited and strengthened the rights of each and every one of us.
+The 14th Amendment directly benefited and strengthened the civil rights of each and every one of us – not just people of color or ex-slaves.
 Don’t forget that.
+When corporate stooges and corrupt judges attempt to bestow on corporations the inherent human rights that the Constitution says belong to the people, they are trying to steal, dilute, and make meaningless, the basic civil rights of ALL of us – not just the rights of those people who had been recently freed from slavery.

-The historical widespread subsequent ignorance, abuse, disdain, and neglect of the 14th Amendment in America, and the grotesque misuse and distortion of the 14th Amendment by the U.S. Supreme Court, resulted in a cruel and hugely ironic injustice.
-The refusal to apply 14th Amendment rights to real, live people resulted in the tragic, brutal, oppressive century of American apartheid known as the era of lynching and Jim Crow laws.
-The essential human rights protections described in the 14th Amendment were blatantly and entirely disregarded and ignored until the landmark Civil Rights and Voting Rights Laws were finally enacted a full century later.
-Instead, those basic rights of “persons”, enunciated in the second sentence of section 1, were almost immediately seized upon by corporate strategists and employed, without justification, to assert that corporations have all the constitutional rights that in fact should belong fully and only to real, live human beings.
+Instead, those basic rights of “persons” that were enunciated in the second sentence of section 1, were almost immediately seized upon by corporate strategists and employed, without justification, to assert that corporations have all the constitutional rights that in fact should belong fully and only to real, live human beings.
 Besides a century of lynchings and other Jim Crow era human rights violations, this led directly to the gross inequities of the Gilded Age and the protracted tragedy of the Great Depression.
 In recent decades, even greater reliance on, and extension of the legal hoax that a corporation has the Constitutional rights of a person has culminated in a continuing series of the largest and escalating financial frauds that have ever occurred in the world, with no imprisonment of the primary looters, no recovery of the massive loot, and no regulations or enforcement to effectively prevent it from happening to us again and again.
 The aberration and travesty continues to this day, and will continue, and worsen, until we, the people, put a stop to it.

 Until the people demand and obtain a return to the intent of the Constitution regarding the rights of a “person”, the people will remain, as we currently are, without protection from unbridled corporate power.

-In addition to this analysis, or if you harbor any doubts about whether the Supreme Court has been dead wrong in granting to corporations the constitutional rights of a “Person”, I encourage you to inspect the 21 other places where the word “Person” was employed in the text of the Constitution as it was adopted on September 17, 1787, and the 22 other places where it was employed in the Amendments.
+In addition to this analysis, or if you harbor any doubts about whether the supreme Court has been dead wrong in granting to corporations the constitutional rights of a “Person”, I encourage you to inspect the 21 other places where the word “Person” was employed in the text of the Constitution as it was adopted on September 17, 1787, and the 22 other places where it was employed in the Amendments.
 See if you can find even one use of the word “Person” in which it is conceivable that the word applied or referred to a corporation, or to anything other than a living, breathing human being.

 Summarizing – under the Constitution with Amendments , and in particular, Article IV section 2, and the 14th Amendment, sections 1, 2, and 3, clearly: